 From 2004 to 2008, tramiprosate was evaluated in more than 2,000 patients with AD in two Phase 3 studies: a North American study and a European study.

-When these signs of efficacy of the active molecule tramiprosate were brought together with Alzheon’s insight into beta amyloid biology and an emerging understanding of the genetics of AD, we uncovered an opportunity to accelerate the development of new treatments for AD.
-New data from amyloid PET imaging studies suggest that APOE4 genotype confers a reliable diagnosis in patients with Alzheimer’s disease, in particular in subjects homozygous for APOE4 (APOE4/4), where the rate of misdiagnosis is < 5% (versus ~40% in APOE4 non-carriers).
+When these signs of efficacy of tramiprosate were brought together with Alzheon’s insight into beta amyloid oligomer biology and an emerging understanding of the genetics of AD, we uncovered an opportunity to accelerate the development of ALZ-801 as well as the new treatments for AD using a Precision Medicine approach.
+New data from amyloid PET imaging studies suggest that APOE4 genotype confers a reliable diagnosis in patients with Alzheimer’s disease, in particular in subjects homozygous for APOE4 (APOE4/4), where the rate of misdiagnosis is <5% (versus ~40% in APOE4 non-carriers).

-As part of Alzheon’s clinical and regulatory development program, we conducted extensive clinical data analyses, working with three independent expert statistical groups and using industry standard methodologies, in order to evaluate tramiprosate efficacy in the APOE4/4 homozygous and APOE4 carrier subgroups in the tramiprosate Phase 3 studies.
-Our team found a clinically compelling and nominally significant improvement in cognition (as measured on the ADAS-cog scale) as well as function (as measured on the CDR-SB scale) that was sustained through 18 months of treatment (both p-values < 0.05).
-Importantly, the efficacy was demonstrated on top of the maximum standard of care symptomatic therapy currently used today (Abushakra et al., 2016).
+As part of Alzheon’s clinical and regulatory development program, we conducted extensive clinical data analyses of tramiprosate data.
+Our team found a clinically compelling and nominally significant improvement in cognition (as measured on the ADAS-cog scale) as well as function (as measured on the CDR-SB scale) that was sustained through 18 months of treatment (both p-values <0.05).
+Importantly, the efficacy was demonstrated on top of the maximum standard of care symptomatic therapy currently used today (Abushakra et al., 2016; Abushakra et al., 2017).

 ADAS-cog in Mild AD